appveyor/website/src/docs/server/maintenance.md

 #### Installation location

-AppVeyor Server is 64-bit application and can be run on 64-bit OS only.
+AppVeyor Server is a 64-bit application and can be run on a 64-bit OS only.

 AppVeyor Server is installed into `%PROGRAMFILES%\AppVeyor\Server` directory.

 The new `Appveyor.Server` Windows service is created pointing to `appveyor-server.exe` executable.
-Service runs under `appveyor` user account which is created by installer and added to local `Administrators` group.
-The name of service account can be customized with `APPVEYOR_USER_NAME` and `APPVEYOR_USER_PASSWORD` installer variables.
+The service runs under `appveyor` user account which is created by the installer and added to local `Administrators` group.
+The name of the service account can be customized with `APPVEYOR_USER_NAME` and `APPVEYOR_USER_PASSWORD` installer variables.

 #### Settings